Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Observations and Data Analysis

 Recently, \citet{Burke2021} identified a scaling relation between the characteristic timescale and BH mass using AGN light curves.
 This enables a BH mass estimate independent of spectroscopic techniques or via indirect stellar mass estimation using SED fitting, which can suffer from strong model degeneracies or rely on the BH--host scaling relations which are still poorly constrained in dwarf galaxies particularly at high redshift.
 The relation is given by,

 with an intrinsic scatter of $0.33\pm0.11$ dex in $M_{\rm{BH}}$.
 Therefore, a reasonable variability constraint for dwarf AGN identification is $\log( \tau_{\rm{DRW}} {\rm{/ days}})\leq1.5$, which corresponds to $M_{\rm{BH}} \lesssim 5\times10^6\ M_{\odot}$.
 We also impose a requirement that the observed-frame damping timescale be larger than the observed cadence to avoid unconstrained values.
 Finally, we caution that the damping timescales for some of our sources may be biased smaller to due insufficient light curve duration \citep{Kozlowski2017}.
 This is unlikely to affect our dwarf AGNs, whose damping timescales are typically less than ten times the light curve baseline.
+Finally, we note this relation has some scatter that we are selecting against which can result in a large scatter in the resulting stellar masses, even if they are reliable due to the $0.5$ dex scatter in the host galaxy-BH mass scaling relations \citep{Reines2015}.
+One source, J033051.6$-$272856.2 has an apparently anomalously large stellar mass ($M_\ast \sim 10^{11}\ M_\odot$) but its SED has a large contribution from AGN emission which could bias the stellar mass larger (see Figure~\ref{fig:examples}.)